-Perfect for meatless Monday, these ricotta spinach gnudi are simply ricotta and spinach ravioli – but without the pasta part.
-Baked with a quick cherry tomato sauce and serve with garlic bread fo a delicious meatless meal!
+A lovely, meatless meal, this Ricotta and Spinach Gnudi are simply ricotta and spinach ravioli, but without the pasta part.
+Baked with a quick canned cherry tomato sauce for a quick and easy meal.

 If you love the ricotta and spinach filling from ravioli, you'll love these gnudi ("nude-ee").
 They are simply those same ravioli filling ingredients, without the pasta part (and you won't miss it!).
 Once baked, it is surprisingly light and fresh, full of spinach and tomato goodness.

 The ricotta and spinach is mixed with some Parmesan, seasoning and a tiny bit of flour to bind it.
 It's then rolled into oval balls that are then baked together with a quick cherry tomato sauce.
 Served with some golden garlic bread (or nice crusty bread), this is a quick, easy and delicious meatless meal!

 Be sure to season each part of the dish as you go along, as it really helps to bring out the flavours.

 If your ricotta cheese is really moist, drain it by placing in a fine-mesh strainer over a bowl and let it stand for 30 minutes or so.

 As mentioned up top, this is a dish that really needs good seasoning.
 I like to add a bit of salt and pepper to each component - a bit while sauteeing the spinach, a good bit into the ricotta mixture and the tomato sauce and a little bit more over-top of the dish before baking.
 If your dish seems bland, it's under-seasoned.